tolumide-ng/boundingBoxes/README.md

 ```

 ### Frontend Setup

 ```bash
 cd frontend
 npm install
 npm run start
 ```

+The backend application will run at `http://localhost:8080` (please ensure port 8080 is free before running the backend)
-The frontend application will run at `http://localhost:5174`
+The frontend application will run at `http://localhost:5173`(please ensure port 5173 is free before running the frontend)

 ## Assessment Requirements

 ### Main Requirements

 - Render a documents table in a new page
 - Load document from the backend when page opens (endpoint is already set but is currently not being called anywhere in the frontend)
 - Store response in Redux store